Mayurbhanj district: Mediaeval to modern history

-Successive capitals of Mayurbhanj: Khiching (~9th c.), Bahalda (13th c.), Haripur (14th c.), and Baripada (18th c.).
+Successive capitals of Mayurbhanj: Khiching (~9th c.), Bahalda (13th c.)*, Haripur (14th c.), and Baripada (18th c.).

 The Bhanja family, which ruled Mayurbhanj State, holds a significant place in the district's history.
 The Bhanjas of Khijjinga mandala governed the western region of the present-day Mayurbhanj district, including parts of Kendujhar and West Singhbhum districts, with their headquarters at Khiching after the fall of the Buddhist Bhauma-Kara dynasty.
 The progenitor of present-day Bhanjas of Khijjinga mandala divided the territory into two segments, each led by one ruler, effectively forming two full-fledged states.
 One relocated the capital from Khiching to Haripur and subsequently renamed the territory as Mayurbhanj State, while the other moved it to Kendujhargarh and named it Keonjhar State after Delhi Sultanate Feroz Shah Tughlaq plundered the kingdom during his invasion of Odisha in 1361 CE, when he marched through Manbhum, Singhbhum, and Mayurbhanj.

-In 1508, the state came under Mughal rule.
-During Mughal conquest from 1592 to 1751, Mayurbhanj was an extensive domain that comprised 12 Zamindari, 42 kila in total, and, according to Raja Man Singh, 18 forts within the state, including Bhanjbhum, Mantri, Hariharapur, Dewalia, Purunia, Karkachua, Bamanghati, and Sarhonda.
-The state also held sway over several surrounding Zamindari Estates, including Nilgiri, Porahat, Saraikela, Kharsawan, Barabhum, Patharhai, Narsinhpur, Dipa Kiarchand, Jhamirapal, Jamkunda, Chargarh, Talmunda, Tamar, and Birkul in Medinipur, during the early period of Mughal rule.
-All of these territories encompassed present-day Kendujhar, Balasore, Singhbhum, and large parts of the undivided Midnapore districts.
-Raja Krushna Chandra Bhanja took advantage of the disturbed conditions around the last years of Shah Jahan and enlarged his territory to the coast of the Bay of Bengal, covering the area from Jaleswar to Bhadrak.
-He was however defeated and executed by Khan-e-Dauran, the general of Emperor Aurangzeb.
+The land of Bhanjas during Mughal rule, as depicted in the map by Rennell, 1788.

+The land of Bhanjas in Odisha Subah during Akbar's reign (c.
+16th century), as depicted in the map by Wilkinson, 1815.